 - Continue to fold over the excess fabric to keep everything as flat as possible.

-Screw in the piano hinge.
-Remember that the round part should stick out of the back of the ottoman to make the lid close flat.
+Attach the piano hinge to the bottom of the fabric-covered lid and the rear panel of the ottoman frame.
+The round part, or knuckle, should extend from the back of the ottoman to make the lid close flat.

-Position the anti-skid pads properly to make sure the screws go into the corner support braces and screw them in.
+The heavy-duty anti-skid pads are designed to keep your ottoman in place.
+Position the anti-skid pads properly to make sure the screws go into the corner support braces and screw them in with the power drill.